Carnuntum: Civilian city

-The remains of the civilian city extend around the village Petronell-Carnuntum.
-There are several places to see in the city: Roman city quarter in the open-air museum, palace ruins, amphitheatre, and Heidentor.
+The remains of the civilian city extend around the village of Petronell-Carnuntum.
+There are several places to see in the city: a Roman city quarter in the open-air museum, palace ruins, an amphitheatre, and the Heidentor, the ruins of a Roman triumphal arch.

 The Roman city ruins are exposed in the open-air museum directly in the present village.
 One of the ancient houses, called the House of Lucius, has been rebuilt using traditional techniques.
 It was opened to the public on 1 June 2006.

 The forum was next to the palace ruins, also referred to as the large public baths.

 Some way outside the city was a large amphitheatre, which had room for about 15,000 spectators.

-A plate with an inscription found at the site claims that this building was the fourth largest amphitheatre in the whole Roman Empire.
+A plate with an inscription found at the site claims that this building was the fourth-largest amphitheatre in the whole Roman Empire.

 Heidentor

 Between 354 AD and 361 AD, a huge triumphal monument was erected next to the camp and city.
 Contemporary reports suggest that Emperor Constantius II had it built to commemorate his victories.
 When the remains of Carnuntum disappeared after the Migration Period the monument remained as an isolated building in a natural landscape and led Medieval people to believe it was the tomb of a pagan giant.
 Hence, they called it Heidentor ('Heathens' Gate' or 'Pagans' Gate').